by Michael Holland –

 - We act differently around different people: to some extent, that comes naturally.
 Think back over the past week.
 What are some times when could have used that extra “boost”?
 Were there certain situations/individuals that needed less caffeine than others?

 - Choosing different coffee flavors depending on the situation you are facing serves as a concrete (and admit it, fun) reminder that you can’t use the same attitude with every person.
 What are some other areas where you could use a similar reminder?
-Take a few moments to brainstorm for solutions (grounded in concrete, positive actions, like the coffee flavor one) to those personal issues.
+Take a few moments to brainstorm for solutions (grounded in concrete, positive actions, like the coffee flavor one) to those personal items you’ve reflected upon.